 Being a team of materials magpies means we need to be super organised - it’s no good having the perfect piece of reclaimed mosaic tile if no-one can find it.
-So we created the 93ft Materials Library, an inventory of all the materials we have to work with, from fabric and paint to stone and timber.
+We took inspiration from materials libraries the world over, including Material Source in Manchester which promises to allow visitors “to fully immerse themselves in ‘beautifully useful’ products and materials” to create the 93ft Materials Library, an inventory of all the materials we have to work with, from fabric and paint to stone and timber.

 The past few years have seen huge changes around the world, and with a pandemic and climate change to contend with, global supply chains are being affected.